kuzzleio/documentation/src/plugins/1/essentials/getting-started/index.md

 // the Kuzzle stack will automaticaly restart to include your modifications
 ```

-The provided `docker-compose` launches a Kuzzle stack with the `pm2` module, you can:
+The provided `docker-compose.yml` file launches a Kuzzle stack with the `pm2` module, with the following features:

-- Enable hot reload by watching the plugin's files.
+- Automated Kuzzle restart every time a change is detected in the plugin code
-- Configure it using the file next to the `docker-compose` inside the docker folder.
+- Configurable through the parameters set in that `pm2.json` file

 The main Plugin class is defined in the `index.js`.
 You can start edit it adding: